wmarshall/lipsync/PROTOCOL.md

 5. Blocks are encrypted before sending, and are decrypted one at a time on the recieving end, with the reciever checking the last block of each message ETB.

+6. Socket timeout is 30 seconds between bytes on each end, after which the side where the timeout is hit sends the Terminate message.

 Messages - By Order of Transmission
 ---------